Eleven-Trading/TradeNote/README.md

  - TradeStation
  - Interactive Brokers

-Please look at the [brokers folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers/ "brokers folder") to see the export format for you broker.
+Please look at the [brokers readme and folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers/README.md "brokers readme and folder") to see the export format for you broker.

-Please contact me via [Discord](https://discord.gg/ZbHekKYb85 "Discord") if you wish to integrate your broker.
+You contact me via [Discord](https://discord.gg/ZbHekKYb85 "Discord") if you wish to integrate your broker.

 Alternatively, you can use the [template](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers/Template.csv "template") and adapt it to your export file.